-I think we might have it all wrong.
-Parents (and worse, grandparents) try to please the littlest members of the family with what we believe are fun activities for children.
-But often, it’s the mundane chores of our everyday lives that are the stuff memories are made of.
+We might have it all wrong.
+Parents (and worse, grandparents) try to please the littlest family members with what we believe are fun activities for children.
+But often, the mundane chores of our everyday lives are the stuff memories are made of.

 “I could come to school with you,” Ruthie suggested.

 Indeed she could.
 I told her that she could help me by taking attendance, and we would practice the names beforehand.
 She could pass out the syllabus and the booklist.
 We would eat lunch in the college cafeteria.
 Then she could help me grade the papers my students wrote.
 “It would be a help to me,” I assured her.

 Ruthie chose something grown-up to wear the first day (adding one of my scarves to her dress).
 She took her book-bag when we walked to class among all the college kids, and I knew she was pretending to be a college girl.
 To say she was excited is more than an understatement.

 I introduced her to the class as my “assistant.”
 And she quite soberly sat at my desk, taking notes.
 She even “monitored” the class by going up and down the aisles while my students completed a writing assignment.

 “This was the best time, ever,” Ruthie said after the week of classes ended.

 It struck me that kids often have fun when they are taken seriously, doing grown-up things and not necessarily when we plan activities.
 Not everyone can bring a child to work for a whole week, but most of us can include our kids in the ordinary things that we grown-ups do.

 Grown-Up Activities to do With Children